 If you purchase new office or printing equipment in North America, it might be wise to pay attention whether the equipment is suitable for use with A4 paper.
 When you make inquiries, best indicate to vendors that ISO 216 compatibility of equipment is of concern to you.

-If you live in the U.S. and have never been abroad, you might not be aware that paper and accessories in the North-American sizes are not commonly available outside the U.S. or Canada.
-They are very difficult to obtain in any other country and the only practical way to get U.S. “Letter” there is to cut one of the next larger available sizes (usually B4, A3 or RA4).
+If you live in the U.S. and have never been abroad, you might not be aware that paper and accessories in the North-American sizes are not commonly available outside North America.
+They are very difficult to obtain in most other countries and the only practical way to get U.S. “Letter” there is to cut one of the next larger available sizes (usually B4, A3 or RA4).
 Therefore, do not expect anyone to send you documents in “Letter” format from abroad.
 If you send documents to any other country, your use of A4 will greatly ease the handling and filing of your documents for the recipient.
 If you design software that might be used globally, please keep in mind that the vast majority of laser printer users will print onto A4 paper.
 Therefore, always make A4 the default setting and the first selection choice in your printing user interface.
 Remember that it is the paper format used by about 95% of the people on this planet.

 Due to popular demand, I have prepared an unofficial table with the ISO sizes in inch fractions.
 Each listed inch fraction has the smallest denominator that keeps the value within the ISO 216 tolerance limits.
 Product designers should use the official millimeter values instead.
 There is also a table in PostScript points.

 |A0||33 × 46 3/4||B0||39 3/8 × 55 3/4||C0||36 × 51|